IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
 In the email please include your students’ names, grades, and teachers.

 We’ll do our best to make sure everyone is included, so snap away!
 Thank you!

+{{< fig src="boxtops_feb.jpg" align="center" class="max-w-xs" >}}

+## Box Tops Benefit Island View!

+Box Tops is an EASY way to earn money for our school!

+If you have any physical Box Tops, they're still collecting them.
+If you are willing and able to download the Box Tops app and scan your receipts, any Box Tops eligible items are automatically calculated.
+Every little bit counts, especially this year!

+## Amazon Smile Helps Island View

+Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!
+With so many purchases made online this holiday season, the .5% of your purchase price that was automatically donated by Amazon was greatly appreciated!

+If you haven't already, it's SUPER EASY!
+Just designate Island View PTA as the non-profit you'd like the donation made to, shop as usual, and Amazon does the rest!

+## Give the Gift of Membership

+The new year is an ideal time to give something meaningful to others by gifting a [membership to Island View PTA! ](https://www.islandviewpta.org/membership)

+Membership entitles you or someone dear to you to join the ranks of the most caring and dedicated PTA on Fidalgo Island.
+Don't forget to sponsor a staff membership, as we are currently **only 4 staff members away from 100% staff membership!**

+## You're INCREDIBLE!

+**THANKS** all those who have supported the Island View PTA already.
+We are deeply committed to the staff and students at Island View Elementary and we could not provide the MANY opportunities we offer without your support!

+{{< cta >}}

+## SAVE THESE DATES!

+### January

+* **1-3:  Winter Break**
+* **4:**  **Classes resume online**
+* **11:  Classes resume IN PERSON!**
+* **18:  Martin Luther King Day - NO SCHOOL**

+### February

+* **2:**  **PTA MEETING AT 6PM VIA ZOOM**
+* **5:  Half Day**
+* **15:  Presidents Day - NO SCHOOL**

+***

+**Questions?
+Please feel free to contact us any time!**

+PTA President - Meg Mourning – [president@islandviewpta.org](mailto:president@islandviewpta.org)

+PTA Vice President - Eric Mithen – [vicepresident@islandviewpta.org](mailto:vicepresident@islandviewpta.org)

+PTA Membership Coordinator - Rachel Esposito – [membership@islandviewpta.org](mailto:membership@islandviewpta.org)